Chapter 2 : The One in Which Pompous Percy Takes the Blame

 "Well, I may or may not have done a deal with the biggest twin pranksters in the history of Hogwarts and got us some dung bombs..."

-"You didn't?!
+"You what?!
 Marney!
 But the Weasley twins are his brothers!
-What did you tell them that you needed them for?"
+What did you tell them that you needed the bombs for?"

 She shrugged.
 "Irrelevant.
 All that matters is that I have them."